 It opens with an elderly couple making their way through traffic and reciting to each other a poem by Hafez, a Sufi mystic whose verse is the supreme achievement of Persian literature.

 A good short film is a kind of cinematic haiku which leaves you breathless with its insight.
-This is a very good short film.
 Have a look.

 A few other shorts by Kheradmandan are also available on YouTube.
 Mother is only one minute long.
 It’s a kind of Valentine to Mum.
 Child & Man is two minutes and has almost no dialogue or action.
 It’s sort of about littering, but really about fatherhood.
 The one-minute cartoon Father is a surrealistic and powerful tribute to the vocation of fatherhood.